 At Transylvania, foreign language students take courses in conversation, composition, cultural history, contemporary society, literature, and film.
 Many students participate in study abroad programs to improve language skills and experience another culture.

 Transylvania offers instruction in German, French, Spanish, Chinese, Latin, and ancient Greek.
-Students can major or minor in Classics, French, German Studies, and Spanish.
+Students can major or minor in French, German Studies, and Spanish.